Marketing in a Digital World

 Introduction

 The increasingly changing digital marketing environment has extensive strategic and managerial consequences.
 This digital revolution has changed how consumers perceive business strategies: from the age of finding information on newspapers to instantly receiving updates from social media using digital platforms (Quinn et al. 2016).
 This change has not only been a challenge to marketing but also a real opportunity.
 According to Fierro et al. (2016), businesses have increasingly implemented strategies which are conducted in media platforms to offer a focused, measurable, and an interactive way of reaching their customers.
+For those grappling with these complexities, seeking marketing dissertation help can provide essential insights.
 This strategy is termed as digital marketing.

 The concept of digital marketing emerged in the 1990s but at that time it was focused on advertising to consumers.
 Nonetheless, the concept of digital marketing expanded between 2000 and 2010 following the emergence of new mobile and social tools (Wallace et al. 2017).
 During this decade, the concept of digital marketing transformed from advertising-oriented technique for consumers to a concept if engaging with customers (Chaffey and Ellis-Chadwick 2019).
 Today, digital marketing is an essential tool that organisations use to compete in the market.
 Leeflang et al. (2014) note that everyone in the digital era is unintentionally immersed into social platforms using digital platforms thus the use of digital marketing by organisations to reach potential customers is a strategic decision.